lizardfs/documentation/source/adminguide/basic_configuration.rst

 The /etc/hosts file
 -------------------

-Since LizardFS is a network based Filesystem, your network setup is crucial, especially the name resolution service which helps computers in the network find each other.
+Since LizardFS is a network based File system, your network setup is crucial, especially the name resolution service which helps computers in the network find each other.
 There are two basic ways that computers find each other by
 name: static entries in the /etc/hosts file or the DNS System.